Sawon1234/memorability_vs_aesthetics/README.md

 (1) Download the [MemNet] (http://memorability.csail.mit.edu/download.html).
 Unpack it to have a folder memnet under the ROOT folder. memnet folder should contain the trained caffemodel, deploy file, and the mean file in MAT format.

-(2) Run main.m.
+(2) Run main.m (by placing it directly in the ROOT folder).
 The code is pretty much self explanatory.
 Make sure you have the eyeEM dataset on the correct path, which contains the image names as specified in the testSet.txt

 -----------------------------------------------------------
 **DEPENDENCIES**